prestodb/tsc/CONTRIBUTING.md

 #### Committers

-Committers are members of the contributor community who have demonstrated an ongoing commitment to the health and sustainability of the Presto project through good citizenship and wise stewarship.
-These individual have been elevated to a decision-making role, and responsible for reviewing and merging code from contributors.
+Committers are members of the contributor community who have demonstrated an ongoing commitment to the health and sustainability of the Presto project through good citizenship and wise stewardship.
+These individuals have been elevated to a decision-making role, and responsible for reviewing and merging code from contributors.
 They may also be involved in the release process or other critical project roles.

 The Presto committers are: